pearpages/authorization-and-authentication/README.md

 |Server Authorization endpoint|used by the client to obatin authorization from the resource owner via user-agent redirection|
 |Server Token endpoint|used by client to exchange an authorization grant for an access token, typically with client authentication|
 |Client Redirection endpoint|used by the authorization server to return responses containing authorization credentials to the client via the resource owner user-agent|

+### IdentityServer v3

+Created by @leastprivilege and @brockallen

+Implements OAuth 2.0 and OpenID Connect

+Highly optimized to solve the typical security problems of today's mobile, native and web applications.